McRaven House: History

 In 1984, Leyland French purchased McRaven and did further restoration, French was the first owner since the Murrays to reside in the house.
 Aside from a modern kitchen and bathroom in its basement, McRaven has remained largely unchanged since the 19th century.
 For this reason, McRaven was featured in the July 1963 issue of National Geographic Magazine which called it the "Time Capsule of the South."

-In May 2007, owner Leyland French put McRaven up for sale for $1,750,000.

-In August 2015, Steven and Kendra Reed purchased the home.
-They reopened it for both historical and ghost tours.